Civil liberties do not vanish with unethical gain, nor do a child’s best interests navigate with fraudulent influence.

 https://drive.google.com/file/d/10rnePZ5wOsecMdafBaHnIdQ58yGIO8ms/view?usp=sharing

-The Kansas Court of Appeals: litigation and decision
+The Kansas Court of Appeals-litigation and corrupt decision:

 https://drive.google.com/file/d/1m5dd-Du7kG4M56CUsO_BRXUeWzzaxzYd/view?usp=sharing